rust-lang/book/nostarch/chapter20.md

 ```

 Because `Kilometers` and `i32` are the same type, we can add values of both
-types and we can pass `Kilometers` values to functions that take `i32`
+types and can pass `Kilometers` values to functions that take `i32`
 parameters.
 However, using this method, we don’t get the type-checking benefits
 that we get from the newtype pattern discussed earlier.
 In other words, if we
 mix up `Kilometers` and `i32` values somewhere, the compiler will not give us